 Here are some ways to incorporate movement throughout the school day:

 - Use movement to review a concept by having relay races.

-Move the desks to the side of the room.
-From my experience, the more you do this, the faster the students get at moving the furniture out of the way and it doesn’t seem like a hassle.
+Use your carpet area or move the tables/desks to the side of the room.
+If you have older student helpers, they can get this done quickly.
 I’ve also taken the class to our multipurpose room when it wasn’t being used.